1983–84 NHL season: Regular season

 The Edmonton Oilers ran away with the best record in the league, and for the third straight year set a new record for most goals in a season, 446.
 The Oilers' new captain, Wayne Gretzky, was once again breaking records and rewriting his name into the record book.
 This season saw Gretzky score at least one point in the first 51 games of the season.
 During those 51 games, Gretzky had 61 goals and 92 assists for 153 points, which is equivalent to exactly three points per game.
-He also won his fifth straight Hart Trophy and his fourth straight Art Ross Trophy.
+He also won his fifth straight Hart Trophy and his fourth straight Art Ross Trophy by scoring 87 goals and 118 assists for a total of 205 points.
 The season's second leading scorer was Gretzky's teammate Paul Coffey, who, with 126 points, became the third defenceman to score 100 points in a season.

 The Calgary Flames played their inaugural season at the Olympic Saddledome.